-- Employees
+- · Employees

+- · Temporary employees

+- Volunteers

+- Consultants

 - Members of your governing body

-- Temporary employeesVolunteers

 - FDRs

-- Consultants

 To comply with CMS requirements, your organization needs to check both the OIG and the GSA exclusion lists.
 This will ensure these individuals and entities aren't excluded.

 Take action with those on exclusion lists